kalafut/wwv/src/about.md

 and announcements the will be played and any time of the day.
 While I hope WWV doesn't get shut down, at least I feel I've done what I reasonable could to preserve the sound of it while it's still on the air.

-# It doesn't work on my phone/tablet
-It's true 😢.
-Javscript isn't my area of expertise to begin with, and this was the first time I've used any HTML5 audio APIs at all.
-I learned late in development that the APIs on mobile are a bit more restrictive, and the audio clip scheduling scheme that works well on desktop isn't mobile-friendly at all.

-It would be nice if it worked, but it's also quite a bit of work for white is probably a very tiny audience.
-If there is interest, I'll dig into fixing this.

 # Sample clips